alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 #### Caching

-CloudFront uses your app's `Cache-Control` or `Expires` HTTP headers to determine [how long to cache content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).
-If your app does not provide these headers, CloudFront will use a default timeout of **24 hours**.
+CloudFront uses your app's `Cache-Control` or `Expires` HTTP headers to determine [how long to cache content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html) [external link].
+If your app does not provide these headers, CloudFront will use a default timeout of 24 hours.
 This can be particularly confusing as different requests might be routed to different CloudFront Edge endpoints.

 While there is no mechanism for GOV.UK PaaS users to trigger a cache clear, [GOV.UK PaaS support](https://www.cloud.service.gov.uk/support) can.
 Cache invalidation is not instantaneous; Amazon recommends expecting a lag time of 10-15 minutes (more if there are many distinct endpoints).